astronomer/astro-docs/enterprise/next/03_install/01_aws/01_install-aws-standard.md

 * Grafana Dashboard: `grafana.astro.mydomain.com`
 * Kibana Dashboard: `kibana.astro.mydomain.com`

-For the full list of subdomains you need a certificate for, read below.
+For the full list of subdomains, see Step 4.

-## 2. Spin up the EKS Control Plane and a Kubernetes Cluster
+## Step 2: Spin up the EKS Control Plane and a Kubernetes Cluster

 To proceed with the installation, you'll need to spin up an [EKS Control Plane](https://aws.amazon.com/eks/) as well as worker nodes in your Kubernetes cluster by following [this AWS guide](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html).